jgraichen/salt-tower/README.md

 ##### Grains

 The top file itself is rendered using the default renderer (`yaml|jinja`).
-Therefore you can use e.g. `grains` to include specific files.
+Therefore, you can use e.g. `grains` to include specific files.

 ```yaml
 base: